Doorways creates pathways out of homelessness, domestic violence, and sexual assault leading to safe, stable, and

 Doorways began in 1978, when a group of concerned community members saw there was no safe place in Arlington for families in crisis.
 What began then with one shelter and one response has grown into a series of pathways individually tailored for adults, youth and children seeking safety and housing due to varying hardships.
 From immediate crisis intervention to counseling, housing and employment support, we offer real options and multiple pathways to build brighter futures.
-We serve people of all ages and genders—women, men, and those who identify as LGBTQ+.
+We serve people of all ages and genders—women, men, youth, and LGBTQIA+ people.
+Learn more about our work.